Indanarishi/frontend-mentor-profile-card-component/README.md

 ### What I learned

-At first I got a little problem with the background position but then I do remembered to use the ::before and ::after property to adjust the circle on the background.
+At first I got a little problem with the background position but then I remembered to use the ::before and ::after property to adjust the circle on the background.

 ## Author